json-schema-org/community/CHARTER.md

 - Include brief introductory information about the decision that needs to be made
 - Be labelled with 'tsc-decision'
 - Use the provided template, unless there is a good reason not to do so

+At any point, any TSC member may notify the TSC that they are taking a period of leave and should be considered to abstain from any signalling or voting.
+The TSC member must detail when they expect to return.

 ##### Quick consensus process